 Caring for someone can be tough.
 It’s easy to become exhausted and overwhelmed.
 There’s support available to help you look after yourself.

-A break from caring
+Breaks from caring

 Sometimes you may need to take a break from caring so you can rest and recharge.